 The supporting paragraphs in IAS 1 are also amended to clarify that accounting policy information that relates to immaterial transactions, other events or conditions is immaterial and need not be disclosed.
 Accounting policy information may be material because of the nature of the related transactions, other events or conditions, even if the amounts are immaterial.
-However, not all accounting policy information relating to material transactions, other events or conditions.
+However, not all accounting policy information relating to material transactions, other events or conditions is itself material.

-The Board has also developed guidance and examples to explain and demonstrate the application of the 'fourstep materiality process' described in IFRS Practice Statement 2.
+The IASB has also developed guidance and examples to explain and demonstrate the application of the 'four-step materiality process' described in IFRS Practice Statement 2.

 The amendments to IAS 1 are effective for annual periods beginning on or after January 1, 2023, with early application permitted and are applied prospectively.
 The amendments to IFRS Practice Statement 2 do not contain an effective date or transition requirements.
-These amendments are not expected to have a significant impact on the Company's individual and consolidated financial statements.

-Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors-Definition of Accounting Estimates
+Amendments to IAS 8 (CPC 23) - Accounting Policies, Changes in Accounting Estimates and Errors - Definition of Accounting Estimates